-In Moses’ fifth book, known as the Book of Deuteronomy or the “second telling,” Moses revisits his own story and journey with the Children of Israel.
-He reviews their forty years in the desert since their redemption from slavery in Egypt.
-This journey is significant for the generation of the desert and for all time.
+In Moses’ fifth book, commonly known as the Book of Deuteronomy or the “second telling,” he revisits the narrative of his journey with the Children of Israel.
+Reflecting on their forty years in the desert following their liberation from Egyptian slavery, this journey holds importance for both the people in the desert at that time and for future generations.

 “I have seen these people,” the LORD said to Moses, “and they are a stiff-necked people.
 Now leave me alone so that my anger may burn against them and that I may destroy them.
 Then I will make you into a great nation.”
-(Exodus Ch 32: v9-10)
+(Exodus 32:9-10)

 “Why should your anger burn against your people, whom you brought out of Egypt with great power and a mighty hand?
 Why should the Egyptians say, ‘It was with evil intent that he brought them out, to kill them in the mountains and to wipe them off the face of the earth?’